GWCBaltimoreBeloved/art-portfolio-flutter/CONTRIBUTING.md

 # Contributing to the Art Portfolio App

+## Creating a fresh branch for new work

 1. Open a terminal window and navigate to the `art-portfolio-flutter` project

 1. Pull the latest changes
     ```
     git pull
     ```
-1. Download dependencies in case someone edited the pubspec.yaml
+1. Download dependencies
     ```
     flutter pub get
     ```